RayBytes/summarize-gpt/README.md

 # summarize-gpt

 Summarize GPT is a project through which you can summarise pieces of text!
-It uses artificial intelligence in the form of OpenAI's GPT models to provide unqieu summaries, which are customisable.
+It uses artificial intelligence in the form of OpenAI's GPT models to provide unique summaries, which are customisable.

 ## Whats in the project?